animo/minor-blockchain-2020/docs/week-4/security-and-saving-gas.md

 ## Smart Contracts

 It is important to stress how purely functional a smart contract is.
 The code, once deployed, cannot be changed.
 Additionally the smart contract only acts when called by a transaction from a user and will always execute in the same way when the same actions and/or data are presented (it is **deterministic**).
 It is not flexible and it is not independent.
 To change a smart contract a new smart contract needs to be created.
+This means that if there is a security weakness it is very difficult to fix, especially because everyone can see the code and can therefore take advantage of the weakness before it is fixed.
 This means that the code needs to be foolproof before it is deployed to the blockchain.

 //TODO extend